codeshaine/codeshaine/README.md

 ### A bit about me

-I'm a Developer who is into Web2 .
-Web3 . softwares.
-I mostly build stuff with Javascript/Typescript, Go and Rust. and trying to learn haskell in my freetime (which I rarely have)
+I'm a Developer who is into web2 . web3 . softwares.
+I mostly build stuff with Javascript/Typescript, Go and Rust. and trying to learn Haskell in my freetime (which I rarely have)

 <img style="width:50vh" src="./coding.gif" alt="Programmer Gif">